Crisis Communications Leader Award

 - Provided support for their team example: morale or emotional support, pizza for long shifts etc.

-When submitting your nomination, you may share information used such as a function chart, graphics, images or links to briefings, etc. To submit supplemental information for the nomination, you may email it to email@example.com.
+When submitting your nomination, you may share information used such as a function chart, graphics, images or links to briefings, etc. To submit supplemental information for the nomination, you may attach it to the nomination form or email it to email@example.com.
 You may also provide quotes or support from those involved such as local and regional reporters, evacuees, affiliated partner agencies and support teams.
 You may share facts from the incident, discuss ramp up time, discuss political issues, and any other complicating factors that the person, team or agency faced during the crisis.

-The final selection will be made by the Board or appointed selection committee prior to the Annual Conference in April each year.
+The final selection will be made by the Board or appointed selection committee prior to the Annual Conference each year.

-The award winner will be honored at the CAPIO Annual Conference.
+The recipient will be recognized at our celebration dinner during CAPIO’s annual conference.
 In addition, CAPIO will send a news release and supporting photograph(s) to the award winner’s employer and to local media following the announcement.

 Deadline & Contact

-Nominations submitted to the CAPIO office via the entry area below or via regular mail or email.
-Please enter your nomination below.
-All nominations are due no later than Friday, March 8 at 5 pm.
+Nominations are due no later than March 16 at 5 pm.
 If you have questions, call us at 1-844-CAPIO55 or email firstname.lastname@example.org.